 Construction's Hidden Standardization

 Now, let's bring this back to construction.
 Contrary to popular belief, construction is already highly standardized.
-We've just been looking at it wrong.
+They've just been looking at it wrong.

 The standardization in construction isn't about entire buildings or rooms.
 It's about the basic components - bricks, cement, two-by-fours, glass, paint, rebar.
 These are our "kilowatt-hours" of construction.
 They're standardized units that can be used in virtually any project, regardless of the final design.